freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-419-look-and-say-sequence/index.md

 ---
-title: Problem 419: Look and say sequence
+title: Look and say sequence
 ---
 ## Problem 419: Look and say sequence